doubleedesign/DarkPurpleTheme/README.md

-A dark theme in purple tones for JetBrains IDEs.
+A dark UI theme in purple tones for JetBrains IDEs.
 Forked from [DarkPurpleTheme](https://github.com/OlyaB/DarkPurpleTheme).
+Also includes my custom WebStorm code colour scheme as the default.

 To install:
 * Fork/clone/download this repo, or just download the compiled `.jar` file.